 Where to Party in Las Vegas: The Chandelier

 This nightspot at the Cosmopolitan features three bar experiences over three floors, all wrapped up in a decidedly glitzy package, with 2 million shimmering crystals sparkling all around you.
 Upstairs at The Chandelier features a flirty lounge, with fruity and floral cocktails on offer.
 The midlevel bar deals in molecular mixology (read: plenty of liquid nitrogen), and downstairs is the high-octane dance club, with spicy cocktails to match.

 Where to Party in Las Vegas: XS

-XS, at the Wynn, is a slightly more sophisticated take on your everyday bump-and-grind Vegas dance club, and it's much-loved by the celeb set for its actual-gold finishes (a gold-plated mold of a woman's bust on a wall, for example) and outdoor area with a pool surrounded by private cabanas.
-P.S.: This is where Prince Harry challenged Olympian Ryan Lochte to a breaststroke race—at 3 a.m.
+XS, at the Wynn, is a slightly more sophisticated take on your everyday bump-and-grind Vegas dance club, and it's much-loved by the celebrity set for its actual-gold finishes (a gold-plated mold of a woman's bust on a wall, for example) and outdoor area with a pool surrounded by private cabanas.
+P.S., this is where Prince Harry challenged Olympian Ryan Lochte to a breaststroke race—at 3 a.m.

 Where to Party in Las Vegas: Hyde at Bellagio

 This sleek lounge already has some pretty great calling cards in the form of its sexy decor (a black hand-carved wooden bar, a reclaimed-wood fireplace, baroque-esque sofas), potent cocktails, and smartly-dressed crowd.
 But our favorite feature of Hyde Bellagio is the outdoor patio, which provides a front-row seat to the hotel's famed fountain act.

 Where to Party in Las Vegas: Marquee Dayclub